BuildBoy12-SL/CustomAnnouncements/README.md

 | `user_ids` | List\<string\> | Announcement that will be played when the round starts. |

-- Variables for 'ScpTermination' under the Message variable include: $TerminationCause, $TerminatorRole, $NtfUnit
+- Variables that work for all broadcasts include:
-	- $NtfUnit returns as "Unknown" if the killer was not an NTF
+	- $ScpsLeft | The number of alive Scps
+	- $MtfLeft | The number of alive Mtf
+	- $SciLeft | The number of alive scientists
+	- $CdpLeft | The number of alive ClassD
+	- $ChiLeft | The number of alive Chaos Insurgents
+	- $HumansLeft | The number of alive players that are not spectators, tutorials, or Scps
+	- $TotalPlayers | The number of players connected to the server
+	- $ScpSubjects | Returns as 'ScpSubject' if there is only one alive Scp, otherwise returns as 'ScpSubjects'
+	- $NtfScpSubjects | Returns the respective cassie pattern depending on how many Scps are alive (Ex.
+Returns as NOSCPSLEFT if there are no alive Scps)

-- Variables for 'NtfSpawn' under the Message variable include: $ScpsLeft, $UnitName, $UnitNumber
+- Variables for 'NtfSpawn' under the Message variable include: $UnitName, $UnitNumber

 ## Commands
 ### Note you can use v/p instead of view/play